 Here’s one last reminder.
 Just because you know the date doesn’t mean you should put it off till then.
 At the very least, give yourself a day or two leeway for deposits to go through.
 The IRS doesn’t accept simple mistakes like insufficient funds or bounced checks as an excuse.
 Even if you did forget to put the money in your checking account.

-The IRS didn’t change the 2014 IRA contribution limits.
+The IRS didn’t change the 2015 IRA contribution limits.
 It’s still at $5,500 ($6,500 for those 50 and over).
-It may not seem like much, but quickly adds up when you max out your contributions every year.
+It may not seem like much, but it quickly adds up when you max out your contributions every year.

 If you don’t have an IRA, here’s an updated list of brokers with no fee IRAs.
 Just pick the one that best fits your investment needs.
 If you need a little help deciding, I recommend TD Ameritrade (here’s why I use it) or find one with a promotion.
 You can have it set up and funded in minutes.